 Joan Abrahamson is president of the Jefferson Institute, a public policy institute that identifies and implements innovative approaches to current policy problems.
 She was assistant chief of staff to Vice President George H. W. Bush from 1981 to 1985.
 She has also worked with the U.N.
 Human Rights Commission and UNESCO’s Division of Human Rights and Peace, where she designed new procedures for the treatment of alleged violations of human rights.
 She planned and implemented the Vienna International Congress on the Teaching of Human Rights and the International Symposium on the Political Participation of Women.
 In 1985 she was named a MacArthur Fellow.
 She is president of the Jonas Salk Foundation and founding chair of the Barbara Bush Foundation for Family Literacy.

 Alice Salinas is an affordable housing consultant and activist.
 Her commitment to housing the homeless and very low income individuals stems from the many years of working with poor families in addressing their needs for decent and safe shelter.
 She also works with homeless advocates assisting them with permanent solutions to the issue of chronic homelessness.
-Alice was born and raised in LA and is a graduate of the Occidental College and UCLA.
+Salinas was born and raised in Los Angeles and is a graduate of Occidental College and UCLA.
 She has one sister, two brothers, and is the daughter of a United Auto Worker.

 Susanna Bixby Dakin